-Which is the difference between an external sliding door and a sliding pocket door?
+What is the difference between an exposed sliding door and a sliding pocket door?

-Unlike traditional hinged doors, sliding pocket doors allow to regain the space occupied by the radius of the door opening and help to create a larger and more welcoming environment, offering greater furnishing options.
-Eliminating the hinged doors, the home regains more space that can be essential for environments of reduced dimensions, benefiting of a more refined interior decoration.
+Unlike traditional hinged doors, sliding pocket doors allow to regain the space usually taken up by the radius of the door swinging and help create a wider and more welcoming environment, offering greater furnishing options.
+Removing the hinged doors, the home wins back more space that can be essential for rooms which are small in size, benefiting of a more refined interior decoration.

 There are two types of sliding doors:

-In the former case, the door opens by sliding along the wall, while in the latter case the door opens by sliding inside the wall through an appropriate system commonly known as the ‘frame’.
-The frame of a sliding pocket door refers to a metal box that allows the door to slide inside the wall concealed from sight.
-Both solutions solve a space problem but, compared to the external sliding version, the sliding pocket door frees the space on the wall where the door slides, opening up greater furnishing possibilities.
+In the former case, the door opens by sliding alongside the wall, while in the latter case the door opens by sliding inside it, running into a system commonly known as the ‘counterframe’.
+The counterframe of a sliding pocket door is a metal pocket that allows the door to slide inside the wall concealing from sight.
+Both solutions solve a space problem but, compared to the exposed sliding door version, the sliding pocket door frees the space on the wall where the door slides, opening up to greater furnishing possibilities.
 Depending on the type of frame adopted, several different opening solutions can be obtained.

 The details of the metal structure specially designed for both solid wall and stud wall

-The frame for sliding pocket doors is a metal structure enabling the door to disappear inside a wall (both solid and stud wall).
-The frame is made up of a box inside the wall, a sliding system (track) located in the upper part that allows the door panel to slide inside the wall and a vertical metal door stop that receives the closing door.
+The counterframe for a sliding pocket door is a metal structure enabling the door to disappear inside a wall (either solid or stud wall).
+The frame is made up of a pocket that replace the wall section where the door is going to enter, a sliding system (track and runners) located in the upper part that allows the door panel to slide and a vertical metal door stop that accomodate the closing door.

 To qualify as a premium-quality product, the frame necessarily needs to comply with specific reliability and durability requirements.

-Sturdiness: the frame must be as sturdy as the wall and it can be inspected to allow its maintenance without knocking the wall down.
+Sturdiness: the frame must be as sturdy as the wall and it has to be inspectable at any time to allow its maintenance without knocking the wall down.

-Smooth and light sliding of the door: the runners and the track ensure smooth and light movements and can be easily replaceable if they get damaged.
+Smooth and fluid sliding movement of the door: the runners and the track ensure the maximum smoothness to the sliding movement and can be easily replaced if they get damaged.

-Guarantee of a crack-resistant plaster solution: being an integral part of the wall, the counterframe does not alter the appearance and consistency of the wall.
+Guarantee of a crack-resistant plaster finish: being an integral part of the wall, the counterframe does not alter the appearance and consistency of the wall.

 Easy installation and maintenance: a frame that is easy to assemble and to install even by non-expert personnel guarantees and safeguards the product over time.
-This is possible thanks to a maintenance free track fully extractable which enables to retrofit accessories after the installation without having to break into wall.
+This is possible thanks to a maintenance free track fully extractable which enables to retrofit accessories after the installation with no need of masonry.

-With this solution it is possible to replace any parts subject to wear, apply accessories and adjust the internal door stop mechanism.
+This solution allows to replace any parts subject to wear, apply accessories and adjust the internal door stop mechanism.